Cray-HPE/canu/readme.md

 CANU can be used to generate switch config.

-In order to generate switch config, a valid SHCD must be passed in and system variables must be read in from either CSI output or the SLS API.
+In order to generate switch config, a valid SHCD must be passed in and system variables must be read in from any SLS data, including CSI output or the SLS API.

 #### CSI Input

-- In order to parse CSI output, use the `--csi-folder FOLDER` flag to pass in the folder where the _sls_input_file.json_ file is located.
+- In order to parse CSI output, use the `--sls-file FILE` flag to pass in the folder where the _sls_file.json_ file is located.

 The sls_input_file.json file is generally stored in one of two places depending on how far the system is in the install process.